Kapaya/vlhcc21/paper.md

 # Evaluation {#sec:evaluation}

-In this section, we evaluate Joker with a suite of case studies that show its capabilities and limitations, a formative user study and a Cognitive Dimensions of Notion analysis [@blackwell2001].
-The case studies list websites that can be customized by Joker and those that cannot be.
-The user study provides insights on which aspects of Joker work well and which don't.
-The Cognitive Dimensions of Notion analysis compares Joker's design to related approaches and interaction standards.
+We evaluate our interaction model and tool in terms of three research questions:

+**RQ1: What kinds of websites can this model operate effectively on?** We evaluate this with a suite of case studies from using Joker ourselves, which demonstrate its capabilities and limitations.

+**RQ2: How are users of different backgrounds able to use the system?** We evaluate this with a small formative user study with users of different backgrounds.

+**RQ3: What are the essential design dimensions that distinguish this model from other approaches?** We evaluate this with a heuristic analysis using the Cognitive Dimensions of Notation framework.

 ## Case Studies

 Following a method used to evaluate visualizations through a diverse gallery of examples [@ren2018], our first evaluation of Joker provides an case studies of popular websites on which Joker can be used for web customization and on which it fails.
 For the websites on which Joker can be used, we provide the sequence of interactions needed to achieve the customizations.
 For the websites on which Joker fails, we provide an explanation.

-### Websites Joker Can Be Used On
+### Successful applications

 We have used Joker to achieve a variety of purposes across many popular websites.
 For example, we have used Joker to sort search results by price within the Featured page on Amazon.
 (Using Amazon's sort by price feature often returns irrelevant results.)
 In Amazon's source code, the price is split into three HTML elements: the dollar sign, the dollar amount, and the cents amount.
 A user can only scrape the cents element by demonstration into column A. However, because the parent element of the cents element contains all three of the price elements, the user can scrape the full price using the formula `GetParent(A)`.
 Next, the user can write the formula `ExtractNumber(B)` to convert the string into a numeric value.
 Finally, the user can sort this column by low-to-high prices.
 In a similar manner, we have used Joker to scrape and sort prices and ratings on the product listing pages of Target and eBay.